christianhofmanncodes/youtube-playlist-generator/README.md

 ## Please note

-This project originally contained both a console and a GUI version.
+This project originally contained both a CLI and a GUI version.
-As of version 0.0.5, the console version will no longer be developed.
+As of version 0.0.5, the CLI version will no longer be developed.

 ## Features